ImpossibleWorks/OnTime-on-AWS/README.md

 # OnTime on AWS

-Bits of code to start [OnTime](#https://getontime.no/) on an EC2 instance on AWS.

-These instructions will guide you through setting up an OnTime server on an EC2 instance in AWS.
+These instructions will guide you through setting up an [OnTime Server](#https://getontime.no/) on an EC2 instance in AWS.
 Please note that the server will be publicly accessible and lacks security measures.
 Proceed with caution.

 I typically go through this process for each event I do.
 Once the event is over, I terminate everything as to not incur any costs between shows.